Raw Feeding for Cats | Why Lil’ Star Siberians Eat a Species-Appropriate Diet

 Why Are Cats Meant to Eat Raw?

 Cats are obligate carnivores, meaning they must eat animal-based protein to thrive.
 Unlike omnivores, they lack the digestive enzymes needed to process carbohydrates efficiently.
-Commercial dry food often contains grains, legumes, and starches—none of which are part of a cat’s natural diet.
+Commercial dry food often contains grains, legumes, and starches.
+None of which are part of a cat’s natural diet.
 Feeding raw mimics what wild cats eat and provides essential nutrients in the most digestible form.

-Pre-Made Raw (e.g. Raw Feeding Miami)
+Pre-Made Raw (e.g. Viva Raw)

 • ~$84/month